-The Importance of Electrolytes – What Every Runner Needs to Know
+The Importance Of Electrolytes For Running: What Every Runner Needs to Know

 Electro-lite-whaat?!
 (I can hear you ask) Basically, electrolytes are a band of little guys that conduct electricity in water.
 Our cells and organs use tiny electrical signals to communicate with each other, and so we need a constant supply of electrolytes.